Terms of Service

 11.4.
 Copyright and IP Policy.
 Macro respects copyright law and expects its users to do the same.

 11.5.
 Trademark Guidelines.
 Macro’s Trademark Guidelines apply to any use by You of Macro’s Marks.
-If You or your Authorized Users use Macro’s Marks, You will comply with, and will ensure your Authorized Users comply with, Macro’s Trademark Guidelines, available at www.Macro.com/using-the-Macro-brand/.
+If You or your Authorized Users use Macro’s Marks, You will comply with, and will ensure your Authorized Users comply with, Macro’s Trademark Guidelines, available by request from firstname.lastname@example.org.

 11.6.
 Force Majeure.
 Macro will not be liable for, or be considered to be in breach of or default under these Terms on account of, any delay or failure to perform as required by these Terms as a result of any cause or condition beyond its reasonable control, so long as it uses commercially reasonable efforts to avoid or remove those causes of non-performance.
 If Macro believes in good faith that it is legally prohibited from providing you or your Authorized Users with the Services, we may freeze your account and/or cancel your subscription at Macro’s sole discretion.